 Grantee Institution should make good faith efforts to include the BrightFocus logo when BrightFocus-supported studies are represented in public through communications and media wherein the logos of sponsoring agencies are traditionally depicted (e.g., slide presentations, poster presentations, study enrollment fliers, etc.).
 A copy of the BrightFocus logo may be downloaded from the BrightFocus website, and is currently maintained at https://science.brightfocus.org

-Additional acknowledgement should be given to any Grant made in a memorial or honor of a named person.
-Notification of such memorials or honors shall be made to Principal Investigator and Grantee Institution by Official Written Correspondence from BrightFocus.
+Additional acknowledgement should be given to any grant made in a memorial or honor of a named person.
+Notification of such memorials or honors shall be made to PI and Grantee Institution by Official Written Correspondence (including BrightFocus Grant Submission Number) from BrightFocus.

-For all scientific publications of work supported by BrightFocus, Principal Investigator is responsible for informing BrightFocus within two weeks of notification of an editorial decision to accept a manuscript for publication.
-Manuscripts posted on a pre-print database, such as bioRxiv or similar platform, should be provided by a hyperlink at the time of posting.
+For all scientific publications of work supported by BrightFocus, PI is responsible for informing BrightFocus within two weeks of notification of an editorial decision to accept a manuscript for publication.
+Manuscripts posted on a pre-print database, such as BioRxiv or similar platform, shall be provided by a hyperlink at the time of posting.
 Reprints of subsequent publications acknowledging support of BrightFocus shall be submitted to the BrightFocus Scientific Affairs Department as they become available.

-Publicity of awards is an essential component of BrightFocus’ mission to educate the public concerning issues regarding BrightFocus’ program areas.
-By acceptance of the award, Principal Investigator agrees to participate as reasonably requested in targeted promotional activities including media interviews, social media, and videos related to the Grant.
+PI agrees to participate as reasonably requested in targeted promotional activities including media interviews, social media, and videos related to this Agreement.
 Participation of Grantee Institution in such publicity shall be governed by Grantee Institution policy.
-Grantee Institution representatives other than Principal Investigator shall only be reimbursed for expenses at the discretion of BrightFocus.
+Grantee Institution representatives other than PI shall only be reimbursed for reasonable expenses at the sole discretion of BrightFocus.

-All requests for renewal of BrightFocus support should be made by submission of a new application.
+All requests for renewal of BrightFocus support shall be made by submission of a new application.